FourjsGenero/ex_bill_of_material/README.md

 ## Description

-This sample shows how to implement a bill of material in Genero, using a treeview container to show the structure of items.
+This demo shows how to implement a bill of material in Genero, using a treeview container to show the structure of items.

 ![Bill of Material demo (GDC)](https://github.com/FourjsGenero/ex_bill_of_material/raw/master/docs/billofmat-screen-001.png)